 No. Just no. You will not change my mind.
 You don’t have to try.
 Please don’t.

-Honestly, I think that’s what pisses me off more than anything else: The insistence that if I just see or read this random thing, some switch in my mind will flip and I will suddenly appreciate the character.
+Honestly, I think that’s what annoys me more than anything else: The insistence that if I just see or read this random thing, some switch in my mind will flip and I will suddenly appreciate the character.
 The sheer obnoxious evangelism of it.

 I’ve not liked Boba Fett a long time.
-The more he’s pushed, the more ‘everyone wants a Fett movie’ crap that I see, the more I loath him.
+The more he’s pushed, the more ‘everyone wants a Fett movie’ stuff that I see, the more I am annoyed.
 Star Wars is big!
 So big!
 Can’t we all just not like some of it sometimes?
 Can’t we realize that Star Wars fandom is not a hive mind?

 I don’t hate him enough to go around trolling and attacking Fett fans or anything like that – I just sometimes go off on my own site or Twitter.
 I’m no angel.
 It happens.
 I regret nothing.